logixboard/sureql/README.md

 # TODO

 - document the differences from upstream and the new CLI-based workflow
-- readd tests from upstream
+- re-add tests from upstream?

 # Legal